gematik/DEMIS-notification-gateway/.github/README.md

 * src/main/resources/application.properties.template
   * The following values has to be set:
     * token.client.secret.lab
-    * token.client.secret.hospital
     * truststore.password
     * auth.cert.password
     * testuser.auth.cert.password
 * src/main/resources/certs/nginx.truststore.template
     * Needs to be filled with a CA-Certificate and an End-Entity-Certificate which is issued by the CA.
-* src/test/resources/app.properties.template
-    * The following values has to be set:
-      * 0.idp.lab.authcertkeystore
-      * 0.idp.lab.authcertpassword
-      * 0.idp.hospital.authcertkeystore
-      * 0.idp.hospital.authcertpassword

 In addition for authentication, the two keystores DEMIS.p12 (for fetching a token) and Testuser.p12 (for testuser) are required and should be stored under src/main/resources/certs.
 Afterwards, please remove the ".template" suffix so that the files can be used in the code.